Constitutional Litigation

 Five students smile together in Washington, DC

-In this three-credit hour spring seminar (CNST_DEM/POL_SC 4231), students take a hands-on approach to examining everything from the constitutional design of federal courts, to the process and constraints of constitutional litigation, to how the Supreme Court chooses its dockets and goes about deciding cases.
+In this three-credit hour spring seminar (CNST_DEM/POL_SC 4231), students take a hands-on approach to examining everything from the constitutional design of federal courts, to the processes and constraints of constitutional litigation, to how the Supreme Court chooses its dockets and goes about deciding cases.

 A group of students stand together and smile in front of the Washington monument.